noahehall/theBookOfNoah/languages/javascript/javascript.md

 - everything in JS is an object, this section should generally apply to everything
 - immutable: strings, numbers, booleans
-  - thus you cant do `var name = "noah"; x.last = "hall"`, even tho an err isnt thrown
+  - thus you cant do `var name = "noah"; name.last = "hall"`, even tho an err isnt thrown
 - mutable: everything else
   - thus you can do `var name = () => "noah"; name.last = "hall"`
 - methods: function values bound to object properties